Chechen language: 1992 Latin alphabet

-Arabic alphabet
+Arabic script

 The first, most widespread modern orthography for Chechen was the Arabic script, adopted in the 19th century.
-Chechen was not a traditionally written language, but due to the public's familiarity with the Arabic script – as the script of instruction in the region's Islamic and Quranic schools - the Arabic alphabet was first standardized and adopted for Chechen during the reign of Imam Shamil.
+Chechen was not a traditionally written language, but due to the public's familiarity with the Arabic script – as the script of instruction in the region's Islamic and Quranic schools – the Arabic alphabet was first standardized and adopted for Chechen during the reign of Imam Shamil.
 Islam has been the dominant religion in Chechnya since the 16th century, and there were 200 religious schools as well as more than 3000 pupils in Chechnya and Ingushetia.
 Thus the Arabic script was well established among the speakers of Chechen.

 However, the Arabic alphabet would not be suitable for Chechen, and so modifications would be needed.
 The Arabic alphabet underwent various iterations, improvements and modifications for the Chechen language.
 Within Chechen society, these modifications were not without controversy.
 The Muslim clergy and the more conservative segments of Chechen society initially resisted any changes to the Arabic script, with the belief that this script was sacred due to its association with Islam, and was not to be changed.
 The clergy and Islamic educational institutions opposed each and every iteration of proposed reforms in the Arabic script.
 While modifications to the Arabic script to match local languages had been common practice for centuries, for languages such as Persian and Ottoman Turkish, the modifications in Chechen were done independently from these two nearby and influential literary traditions and were focused on the needs of the Chechen language.
 Initially, the Chechen Arabic alphabet looked like this (from left to right):